Frequently Asked Questions

 Our internships are open to Australian and Indonesian citizens only at this stage.

-Your 1 page pitch/essay is a change to tell the Selection Committee why you are the right person to undertake an internship with the Embassy.
+A selection criteria is your chance to tell the Selection Committee why you are the right person to undertake an internship with the Embassy.
 The Selection Committee wants to know why you want to work at the Australian Embassy Indonesia, what you can offer, and how your skills, knowledge and experience and qualifications are applicable to the Embassy’s work.
 In a nutshell – why should we select you?
-You have 1,000 words to complete your pitch/essay.

-Try not to duplicate information that can already be found in your resume, but do highlight any specific achievements that will demonstrate your ability to undertake an internship.
+Try not to duplicate information that can already be found in your application, but do highlight any specific achievements that will demonstrate your ability to undertake an internship.

 What language should my application be in?